Scott Brown (politician): Early career (1978–1992)

-Army National Guard service
+Army National Guard service (1978-2014)

 Brown has said the rescue efforts of Army National Guard during the Northeastern United States blizzard of 1978 impressed him.
 When he was 19, he joined the Massachusetts Army National Guard, received his basic training at Fort Dix, New Jersey, and attended Reserve Officers' Training Corps (ROTC) classes at the campus of Northeastern University.
 He was trained in infantry, quartermaster, and airborne duties, and in 1994 he joined the Judge Advocate General's Corps (JAG).
 He was active in the Guard for 35 years rising to the rank of colonel.
 As the Army National Guard's head defense attorney in New England, Brown defended Guard members who had disciplinary difficulties such as positive drug tests, and provided estate planning and real estate advice to those who were about to deploy to war zones.
 He spent ten days to two weeks with the Guard in Kazakhstan and a week in Paraguay.

-He was awarded the Army Commendation Medal for meritorious service in preparing for troops mobilization for Operation Noble Eagle (the mobilization of National Guard and U.S. Army Reserve personnel to provide security on military installations, airports, and other potential homeland targets) shortly after the September 11, 2001 attacks, and later for mobilization support for Operation Enduring Freedom and Operation Iraqi Freedom of the Iraq War.
+He was awarded the Army Commendation Medal for meritorious service in preparing for troop mobilization for Operation Noble Eagle (the mobilization of National Guard and U.S. Army Reserve personnel to provide security on military installations, airports, and other potential homeland targets) shortly after the September 11, 2001 attacks, and later for mobilization support for Operation Enduring Freedom and Operation Iraqi Freedom.
 He credits his military experience with causing him to focus on veteran's issues as well as issues of war and peace.
 He has served on the Senate Committee on Veterans' Affairs, the Hidden Wounds of War Commission, and the Governor's Task Force on Returning Veterans during his career as a legislator.

 On May 2, 2011, Brown announced that he would soon go to Afghanistan for training as part of his Army National Guard service.
-When deployed in August 2011 for a week of training, he spent most of his time in Kabul.
+When deployed in August 2011 for training, Brown stationed in and around Kabul.

-On August 1, 2012, Brown was promoted to Colonel in a private ceremony presided over by fellow senator John McCain.
-He officially retired from the Army on May 13, 2014, after 35 years of service, and was awarded the Legion of Merit.
+On August 1, 2012, Brown was promoted to colonel in a private ceremony presided over by fellow senator John McCain.
+He officially retired from the Army on May 13, 2014, after 35 years of service, and was awarded the Legion of Merit and the Maryland Distinguished Service Cross.